SwayamBorateIIT/Ultrasound-Strain-Elastography/README.md

 Inspired by [DICNet-corr](https://github.com/fead1/DICNet-corr-unsupervised-learning-), our architecture consists of:

-- A **Siamese encoder-decoder network** to extract features from pre- and post-compression B-mode images.
+- A **Siamese encoder-decoder network** to extract features from pre- and post-compression B-mode images
-- A **correlation layer** to measure similarity and track displacements.
+- A **correlation layer** to measure similarity and track displacements
-- A **warp and update module** to iteratively refine estimated displacement fields.
+- A **warp and update module** to iteratively refine estimated displacement fields

 This design enables our model to learn **unsupervised strain estimation** purely from deformation-consistent patterns in ultrasound image sequences.